umashankar1505/Ecommerece_annual_report/README.md

 # Excel E-commerce dashboard

- This Excel dashboard provides key insights that can help in Analysing the annual sales performance using E commerce Platform.
+ This Excel dashboard provides key insights that help analyze the annual sales performance on the e-commerce platform.

  Key Components and Analysis: